VenusInterns/BlogTemplate/README.md

     * [Latest .NET SDK](https://www.microsoft.com/en-us/download/details.aspx?id=19988)

 ### Creating an Instance of the Template (Your Own Blog)
-First, you'll need to get the [newest templating code](https://github.com/dotnet/templating).
+There are two options for instantiating a template.
+You can use `dotnet new` included with the dotnet CLI.
+However, the current version contains minor bugs that will be fixed soon.
+Alternatively, you'll need to get the [newest templating code](https://github.com/dotnet/templating) with the following steps.
-Switch the Branch to "rel/2.0.0-servicing."
-Then click the green "Clone or download" button.
+Click the green "Clone or download" button.
 Copy the link in the dropdown that appears.
 Open a command prompt and change directories to where you want to install the templating repo.
 In the desired directory, enter the command: